AleksaDjordjevic97/Person-Predictor/README.md

 # Person-Predictor
-An Android app that predicts a persons Age, Gender and Nationality based on their name.
+An Android app that predicts a persons Gender and Nationality based on their name.